Taming-the-BEAST/Prior-selection/README.md

 > In the **Tip Dates** panel, click the **Use tip dates** option.
 >

 The sequence labels (headers in the FASTA file) contain sampling times specified as dates in the format year/month/day.
 In order for BEAST to use this information we must specify the form of this date string and tell BEAST where to find the data.
 To do this, first set **Dates specified** to the "as dates with format" option.
-Then click the arrows next to the box immediately to the right of this option and select "yyyy/M/dd" ([Figure 4](#timeUnitsAndFlow)).
+Then open the dropdown box immediately to the right of this option and select "yyyy/M/dd" ([Figure 4](#timeUnitsAndFlow)).
 This tells BEAUti that the dates are specified with a full length (4-digit) year, then the month number, then a 2-digit day, all separated by '/' characters.

 > Set **Dates specified** to the option **"as dates with format"**, then select **"yyyy/M/dd"** from the list of possible date formats.